saumanraaj/QA-Agent/README_AGENT_S.md

 - Modular agent architecture
 - Comprehensive logging and analysis

-## 🤝 Contributing
+##  Contributing

 This is a research implementation for the QualGent Research Scientist Coding Challenge.
-For production use:

-1. **Add comprehensive unit tests**
-2. **Implement proper error handling**
-3. **Add configuration management**
-4. **Expand task coverage**
-5. **Integrate with CI/CD pipelines**

-## 📄 License

-Research implementation for QualGent Research Scientist Coding Challenge.
-Based on Agent-S architecture with pure LLM-driven decision-making.